programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 {% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-12.png" alt="Scatter plot that uses scale_colour_brewer() to change the colors of the scatterplot points." caption="Figure 12.
 Using scale_colour_brewer() to change the colors of the scatterplot points." %}

 Let's look at a slightly different example.
 In the last graph, we used a qualitative variable (`typecountry`) with different colors.
 But, what if we wanted to use a continuous variable?
 Let's say we want to add information to our plot including the distance between the cities (we will again use the log of the distance because of skewness).
-We want to use the intensity of red to represent the distance to represent the distance:
+We want to use the intensity of red to represent the distance:

 ```